ChrisWiegman/chriswiegman.com/content/posts/2014-05-04-wordcamp-austin-its-the-people.md

 WordCamp Austin this year didn’t disappoint.
 With attendees ranging in age from 2 to 82 and from as many backgrounds as one can imagine the folks at WordCamp this year didn’t disappoint.

 I was exceptionally fortunate this year in this regard.
-With the <a title="iThemes.com" href="http://ithemes.com" target="_blank" rel="noopener noreferrer">iThemes</a> crew in attendance I spent most of the weekend catching up with them outside of Edmund, OK (a rare occurrence) as well as both meeting new folks&nbsp;and catching up with old friends.
+With the <a title="iThemes.com" href="http://ithemes.com" target="_blank" rel="noopener noreferrer">iThemes</a> crew in attendance I spent most of the weekend catching up with them outside of Edmund, OK (a rare occurrence) as well as both meeting new folks and catching up with old friends.

 <div class="wp-block-image">
   <figure class="alignleft"><img decoding="async" src="/images/2014/05/WordCamp-Austin-Audience-150x150-1.jpg" alt="WordCamp Austin Keynote" class="wp-image-6618" /></figure>